 - Oven: Reheat the potatoes, thawed or straight from the freezer, in a covered dish at 350°F for 20-30 minutes, or until the potatoes are completely heated through.

-- Slow cooker: Reheating with the slow cooker works best when the mashed potatoes have been thawed in the refrigerator.
+- Slow cooker: Reheating mashed potatoes with the slow cooker works best when they have been thawed in the refrigerator.
 Add the potatoes to the slow cooker and heat on low for 2 to 3 hours.

 - Microwave: Add the potatoes to a covered dish and heat them in the microwave for 2-3 minutes, stirring occasionally.
 Once heated through, stir well.